 Students or volunteers should carefully empty the food scraps into the "active" compost bin.
-Using a compost bin that has removable front boards makes the lifting easier for students. terials needs to be adjusted.
-Usually, a drop in temperature indicates it's time to turn the pile by forking it into the neighboring compost compartment.
+Using a compost bin that has removable front boards makes the lifting easier for students.
 Scraps from a 5-gallon bucket can be dumped directly on the compost pile.
 Food should be spread somewhat, not piled high in the center.